ultravideo/uvgComm/FEATURES.md

 - RGBX (also known as RGB24)
 - Motion JPEG

-The support must first be provided by Qt and then Kvazzup uses [libyuv](https://chromium.googlesource.com/libyuv/libyuv/) to convert the format into YUV 420 P that is used by the HEVC encoder Kvazaar.
+The support must first be provided by Qt and then uvgComm uses [libyuv](https://chromium.googlesource.com/libyuv/libyuv/) to convert the format into YUV 420 P that is used by the HEVC encoder Kvazaar.
 The settings manage the input selection by excluding formats that are not supported from both automatic and user selections.

 ### Option to disable audio and/or video